FREQUENTLY ASKED QUESTIONS

 - Why is the Homestead Eligibility Application needed?

-- What is the Department of Assessments and Taxation doing to insure the confidentiality of my Social Security number that I am required to provide on the homestead tax credit application form?
+- What is the Department of Assessments and Taxation doing to ensure the confidentiality of my Social Security number that I am required to provide on the homestead tax credit application form?

 - How can I notify SDAT that a residential property is not the owner's principal residence?